 Scan ahead: you can look way down the road, not just at the tail lights in front of you.
 Anticipate traffic flow, upcoming hazards, and potential changes.

-Check mirrors regularly: every 5-8 seconds, check your rearview and side mirrors to be aware of your surroundings.
+Check mirrors regularly: check your rearview and side mirrors to be aware of your surroundings.

 Head checks: always turn your head to check your blind spots before changing lanes, merging, or turning at intersections.
 This is crucial and often overlooked.